SystemsApproach/tcpcc/variants.rst

    ACM SIGCOMM, August 2010.

-There has been considerable research since DCTCP to optimize TCP for data centers, with the general approach of introducing ever-more sophisticated “signals” from the network that the sender can use to manage congestion.
-We conclude our discussion of this use case by elaborating on one of the most recent efforts, On-Ramp, because of how it focuses on the fundamental tension that all congestion control algorithms face: The trade-off between reaching equilibrium for long-lived flows and dealing with transient bursts.
-On-Ramp adopts a modular design that directly addresses this tension, and does so without depending on additional feedback from network switches about their queues.
+There has been considerable research since DCTCP to optimize TCP for data centers, with the general approach being to introduce ever-more sophisticated signals from the network that the sender can use to manage congestion.
+We conclude our discussion of this use case by elaborating on one of the most recent efforts, On-Ramp, because it focuses instead on the fundamental tension that all congestion control algorithms face: The trade-off between reaching equilibrium for long-lived flows versus dealing with transient bursts.
+On-Ramp adopts a modular design that directly addresses this tension, and does so without depending on additional feedback from the network.

-The main insight is that when a congestion control algorithm in equilibrium encounters severe congestion and drastically cuts its window (or rate), it must decide between remembering or forgetting its previous equilibrium state.
+The main insight is that when a congestion control algorithm in equilibrium encounters severe congestion and drastically cuts its window (or rate), it must decide whether or not to remember its previous equilibrium state.
 This is a difficult choice because it depends on the duration of congestion, which is hard to predict.
-If the congestion is transient, the algorithm must remember its previous state so as to rapidly restore the old equilibrium without under-utilizing the network once the burst ends.
-On the other hand, if the congestion is sustained, for example due to the arrival of one or more long-lived flows, the algorithm must forget its previous state so that it can rapidly find a new equilibrium.
+If the congestion is transient, the algorithm must remember its previous state so it can rapidly restore the old equilibrium without under-utilizing the network once the burst ends.
+On the other hand, if the congestion is sustained, for example due to the arrival of one or more new flows, the algorithm must forget its previous state so that it can rapidly find a new equilibrium.

 .. _fig-onramp:
 .. figure:: figures/Slide13.png